hughdbrown/hughdbrown.github.io/content/posts/optimal-python.md

 One of the nice things about `Counter.subtract` is that it interpolates a value of 0 when the key is missing on the left.

-From here we want to tee up the call to `itertools.accumulate`, and for that we need the deltas copied to a dense array.
-There are two general ways of doing this: using an ordered array of indexes with `dict.get` or using `sorted()` on the `dict.items()`:
+From here we want to tee up the call to `itertools.accumulate` (a method that generates a running sum from a sequence of numbers), and for that we need the deltas copied to a dense array.
+There are two general ways of doing this: using an ordered array of indexes with `dict.get` or using `sorted()` on the `dict.items()`.
+Because sorting is `O(n logn)`, we prefer to use the `range`:
 ```python
 >>> from itertools import accumulate
 >>> dense = [deltas[i] for i in range(min(deltas), max(deltas))]